 - Being easily irritable

 Some adults with ADHD show fewer symptoms as they age, but this is not always the case.
-In fact, some adults’ symptoms may be so severe that they interfere with their daily functioning.
-One very important thing to remember is that some adults with ADHD may not even be aware that they have it.
+Some adults’ symptoms may be so severe that they interfere with their daily functioning.
+One essential thing to remember is that some adults with ADHD may not even be aware that they have it.

 Myths About ADHD

 Given the fictional portrayals we’ve seen in movies or on television, it’s no surprise that there are many myths and inaccuracies concerning ADHD.
-We want to clear the air by providing some facts that our Tampa ADHD psychologists are well aware of.
+We want to clear the air by providing some facts from our Tampa ADHD Psychologists.
 Let’s go over a few of them.

 Myth: ADHD only affects children.